lavary/sked/README.md

 Sked is wirtten in PHP but it can execute console commands, shell scripts or PHP CLI scripts.

-The idea is quite simple, we create our tasks using `Schedule` as `.php` files in the `Tasks/` directory within our project's root directory.
-Then we run the command which is shipped with Sked.
-We'll get to it in a moment.

 ## Installation

 To install the package, run the following command: